 Outside of work, Sarah lives at Kapunda where her home renovation keeps her busy.

-Dylan Bruce is the Hart Field-Site Group’s Regional Intern for 2017.
+Emma Pearse is the Hart Field-Site Group’s Regional Intern for 2018.

-Dylan is working alongside the group’s research and extension manager Dr Sarah Noack in trial planning and design, monitoring, analysis and communication of research to growers and will be employed by the Hart group until March 2019.
+Emma is working alongside the group’s research and extension manager Dr Sarah Noack in trial planning and design, monitoring, analysis and communication of research to growers and will be employed by the Hart group until March 2019.

 Sandy Kimber - Executive officer

 Gabrielle Hall has been helping get the Hart message out since 2010 as the group’s media and public relations consultant.

 Having worked in agricultural and regional print and broadcast media for more than 20 years, Gabrielle helps promote Hart’s major events by writing and distributing news articles and photos through her extensive network of media contacts.

 Having grown up on a farm at Jamestown, she is passionate about helping deliver the stories of rural and regional Australia to the wider community and loves nothing better than getting out, getting her boots dirty and chatting to farmers to help get the Hart story out there.